A well-rounded card that offers $0 annual fee, a strong intro APR and cashback rewards.

 It takes 100 points to earn $1 in cash back.
 So, each point is worth 1 cent, which fits the industry standard.

-You can redeem your points for various rewards, including:
+You can redeem your points for various rewards in your Chase online account, including:

 - Cash back